G. P. Putnam's Sons: History

 In 1965, G. P. Putnam's Sons acquired Berkley Books, a mass market paperback publishing house.

 MCA bought Putnam Publishing Group and Berkley Publishing Group in 1975.
-Phyllis E. Grann who was running Pocket Books for Simon & Schuster was brought on board in 1976 as editor-in-chief.
-Grann worked with MCA executive Stanley Newman on a financial model to make Putnam profitable.
-This model emphasized publishing key authors annually and took Putnam from $10 million in revenue to over $100 million by 1983.
-While keeping the list at 75 titles a year, Putnam focused on winners like Tom Clancy whose book Red Storm Rising sold nearly a million copies in 1986.
-Putnam along with other publishers in the 1980s moved to a heavy discount hardcover model to keep up with demand and sales through bookstore chains and price clubs.
-Phyllis Grann was promoted to CEO of Putnam in 1987 becoming the first woman to be CEO of a major publishing house.
+Phyllis E. Grann, who was running Pocket Books for Simon & Schuster, was brought on board in 1976 as editor-in-chief.
+In an attempt to boost Putnam's profits, Grann worked with MCA executive Stanley Newman on a financial model that emphasized publishing key authors annually and took Putnam from $10 million in revenue to over $100 million by 1983.
+While keeping the list at 75 titles a year, Putnam focused on winners like Tom Clancy whose book Red Storm Rising sold almost one million copies in 1986.
+Along with other publishers in the 1980s, Putnam moved to a heavy discount hardcover model to keep up with demand and sales through bookstore chains and price clubs.
+Grann was promoted to CEO of Putnam in 1987, notably the first woman to become CEO of a major publishing house.
 By 1993, the publisher was making $200 million in revenue.

 In 1982, Putnam acquired the respected children's book publisher, Grosset & Dunlap from Filmways.
-Also in 1982, Putnam acquired the book publishing division of Playboy Enterprises, which included Seaview Books.
+The same year, Putnam acquired the book publishing division of Playboy Enterprises, which included Seaview Books.

-In the 1990s ownership of Putnam changed a number of times.
+The ownership of Putnam changed a number of times in the 1990s.
 MCA was bought by Matsushita Electric in 1990.
-Then the Seagram Company acquired 80% of MCA from Matsushita and then shortly thereafter Seagram changed the name of the company to Universal Studios, Inc. The new owners had no interest in publishing, but Phyllis Grann stepped in and was able to broker the deal for Putnam to be merged with Penguin Group in 1996, a division of British publishing conglomerate, Pearson PLC Putnam and the Penguin Group formed Penguin Putnam Inc. In 2001, Grann abruptly left after speculation over tensions with Pearson CEO Marjorie Scardino.
+Then the Seagram Company acquired 80% of MCA from Matsushita, and shortly afterwards Seagram changed the name of the company to Universal Studios, Inc. The new owners had no interest in publishing, but Grann stepped in and was able to broker the deal for Putnam to be merged with Penguin Group (a division of British publishing conglomerate Pearson PLC) in 1996.
+Putnam and the Penguin Group formed Penguin Putnam Inc. Grann abruptly left the company in 2001, after speculation over tensions with Pearson's CEO Marjorie Scardino.

 In 2013, Penguin merged with Bertelsmann's Random House, forming Penguin Random House.